Yūichi Hirano

-Yūichi Hirano (平野 佑一, Hirano Yūichi) is a Japanese professional footballer who plays as a defensive midfielder for club Cerezo Osaka.
+Yūichi Hirano (平野 佑一, Hirano Yūichi) is a Japanese professional footballer who plays as a central midfielder for Malaysia Super League club Negeri Sembilan.

 Playing career

 Hirano was born in Tokyo on March 11, 1996.
 After graduating from Kokushikan University, he joined J2 League club Mito HollyHock in 2018.

+Negeri Sembilan

+On 2 February 2026, Hirano moved to Malaysia Super League club Negeri Sembilan.